Planning to go off-roading? Then you must know basic important safety tips of off-roading to keep yourself protected from any big trouble.

 Clothes: If you’re going off-roading in winter, then you’ll need some warm clothes.
 It’s better to keep some warm blankets under the seat of your vehicle.

 Fire Extinguisher: You’ll need this to prevent any kind of fire damage.
-Pick one and put them in your hands reach.
+Pick one and put them within your hand’s reach.

 First-Aid Kit: That’s the one that you need for primary treatment.
 A good kit will allow you to deal with many kinds of injuries.
 Fill your first aid kit with some necessary treatment equipment and common medicine for primary treatment.